CircleCI-Public/aws-ecr-orb/README.md

 | `no-output-timeout` | `string` |  `latest` | The amount of time to allow the docker build command to run before timing out (default is `10m`) |

 ## Usage
-See below for both simple and complete examples of this orb's `build_and_push_image` job.
+See below for both simple and complete examples of this orb's `build_and_push_image` jobs.
 For details, see the [listing in the Orb Registry](https://circleci.com/orbs/registry/orb/circleci/aws-ecr).

 ### Simple
 ```yaml